 In 2016 northern France suffered an unprecedented crop loss that can be related to an abnormally warm December in 2015 and a following wet April-July period in 2016 (Ben-Ari et al., 2016).
 Here we investigated how extreme these meteorological precursors of the crop loss could be in current climate.
-Using stochastic weather generators (SWG) we simulate warm Decembers and wet April-July periods independently.
+Using stochastic weather generators we simulate warm Decembers and wet April-July periods independently.

-The warm December 2015 resulted in few cold days with temperatures between 0 and 10°C. Our simulations show that substantially warmer Decembers would be possible.
-However, in terms of cold days, which is a more relevant indicator for wheat phenology in that season (Ben-Ari et al., 2018), December 2015 was already extreme and only few simulations show lower numbers of cold days.
+The warm December 2015 resulted in few cold days with temperatures between $0-10^{\circ}$ C. Our simulations show that substantially warmer Decembers would be possible.
+However, in terms of cold days, which is the most relevant indicator for wheat phenology in that season, December 2015 was already extreme and only few simulations show lower numbers of cold days.